Origins of the Scottish Surname of Hope - Section 10

 Hope Tartan.jpg

-The caption on the above example is incorrect and the fact is that there is no Hope Family Tartan per se.
 The Clan Hope Society at http://www.clanhope.org have chosen one of the Hope-Vere tartans namely Hope-Vere/Weir #2 as the society tartan.
 This can be seen to good effect on the photograph page of the website.
 The Hope-Vere family are a branch of the Hopetoun family and are descended from Charles Hope (1710-1791) a brother of John Hope, 2nd Earl of Hopetoun.
 A basic family tree showing the connections between the Craighall, Hopetoun, Hope-Vere and Hope-Johnstone families is below.
+For a more comprehensive tree there is one on the Edinburgh Hopes page.

 ___________________________________